Brad Willis (Neighbours): Casting

-Benjamin Mitchell made a brief appearance as Brad in October 1989, before going on to play the character's cousin, Cameron Hudson.
+Benjamin Mitchell made a brief appearance as Brad in October 1989, before going on to play the character's cousin, Cameron Hudson, several years later.
 Scott Michaelson then took over the role and he made his debut appearance in August 1991, alongside Rachel Blakely who played Brad's sister, Gaby.
 The characters were introduced to the show during a period of roller coaster ratings.
 Of the castings, James Cockington of The Sydney Morning Herald said "Ten still believes there is life in Ramsay Street and is introducing some new, young residents this week.
 Rachel Blakely, 23, and Scott Michaelson, 20, conform to the teen hunk/spunk category that has made E Street such a fun place to visit."
 Cockington opined that Michaelson looked like he had been taken from a surfboard at the Beach by a Grundy's talent scout.
 He quipped "Scott's panel-van accent, by the way, is genuine."
 Michaelson revealed to a writer from Inside Soap that as soon as he learnt he had won the role of Brad, he went surfing five days a week as he knew he was going to be busy over the upcoming months.
 He added that he intended to stay with the soap for a quite a while, though he would not stay for longer than four years.